 LoD Condemn Crusader Skills and Runes

 On this page, we explain how to choose and use your skills when playing LoD Condemn Crusader in Diablo 3.
-Updated for patch 2.6.6 and Season 18.
+Updated for Patch 2.7.7 and Season 30.

-The primary damage dealer of the build is Condemn, a 15-yard circular AoE skill centered on the character, whose damage is amplified by various Crusader-specific items, and due to picking the rune Reciprocate, several Fire-synergistic legendaries as well.
-Note that your element of choice is primarily dictated by the item synergy (especially when resource effectiveness is concerned, due to Cindercoat), and not by the damage reflecting effect of the rune itself; the rune effect is based on net damage received post-mitigation and does not scale with your multipliers, rendering it effectively useless in high GRs.
+The primary damage dealer of the build is Condemn, a 15-yard circular AoE skill centered on the character, whose damage is amplified by various Crusader-specific items, and due to picking the rune Vacuum, several Holy- and displacement-synergistic legendaries as well.
+Vacuum edges over the other runes (including the former favorite Reciprocate) due to its monster pulling properties; the ability to create density through sheer movement through the Rift makes it the progression favorite.

 Akarat's Champion is a signature Crusader steroid skill that provides a base of damage amplification and resource restoration, as well as a defensive bulwark through the rune Prophet in the form of extra armor and a cheat death proc.
 The potency of this skill is a major reason for your investment in Cooldown Reduction across gear, and its moments of downtime are your most vulnerable by far.
 When Akarat's Champion falls off, or in any moment you anticipate great spikes of damage — incoming projectiles, elemental affix bursts, etc. — you have the emergency Iron Skin cooldown, taken with the extra length of the Steel Skin rune.

-The remainder of your active skill arsenal is dedicated to restoration and upkeep of your Wrath resource, which is quite demanding due to the gluttonous Condemn costs (40 per cast, due to Frydehr's Wrath).
+The remainder of your active skill arsenal is dedicated to restoration and upkeep of your Wrath resource, which is quite demanding due to the gluttonous Condemn costs (40 per cast, due to Frydehr's Wrath, see this build's gear page for more information).
 The attack speed passive and active values of Laws of Valor are lost to the build, but the resource cost reduction properties of the Unstoppable Force rune are not — 50% RCR, lengthened by Long Arm of the Law.
 Provoke acts as a three-in-one tool for Wrath generation, keeping enemies in the Condemn range through a taunting effect, and even a sizable debuff from the Too Scared to Run rune.
-Last but not least, you have a combination of hard crowd control and decent resource generation (especially useful in high density) through Shield Glare Zealous Glare.
+Last but not least, you have an Armor-increasing primary attack in the form of Slash, whose Guard rune provides an extra protective layer during GR progression.

 Finery is another Crusader staple, adding 1.5% Strength for every socket across your gear, including weapon and jewelry.
 Assuming an average of 10 sockets across a well-equipped character, Finery amounts to a decent boost of both damage and toughness.